-21.1 Adding a Local Printer
+21.1.
+Adding a Local Printer

 To add a local printer such as one attached to the parallel port or USB port of your computer, click the New button in the main printconf window.
-The window shown in Figure 21-2, Adding a Printer will appear.
+The window shown in Figure 21-2 will appear.
 Click Next to proceed.

-Figure 21-2 Adding a Printer
+Figure 21-2.
+Adding a Printer